Strategic Policing through Action and Character course

 |Session(s)||Location||Start date||End date|

 The Canadian Police College is pleased to offer the new, modernized SPAC.
-This new virtual SPAC -Strategic Policing through Action and Character leadership development course is based on extensive needs analysis and replaces the previous Senior Police Administration course.
+The new SPAC is now the Strategic Policing through Action and Character course.
+It is based on an extensive needs analysis and replaces the previous Senior Police Administration Course.
 This modernized leadership development course has retained many of the elements of the previous SPAC and places greater emphasis on interpersonal awareness and communication.
 This SPAC includes the following elements:

 - character-based leadership